BolivarTech/Multi-Agents/Report.md

 ![](./docs/img/media/Trainign_Score.png)

-Two computer trained one pair of agents and using the trained model from each computer, 100 episodes were executed on play mode in order to verify the model's performance.
+Two computer trained one pair of agents each one and using the best trained model from each computer, 100 episodes were executed on play mode in order to verify the model's performance.